How to Export WooCommerce Orders to CSV, Excel, or XML

 - Address 2

-Products purchased in each order are found in Available Data › Items.
+The products purchased in WooCommerce orders are found in Available Data › Items.

 - Product ID: The post ID of the product, automatically assigned by WordPress.
 For variable products, this would be the post ID of the variation purchased, not the parent product.